 Ingrown hairs can be a frustrating and sometimes painful experience.
 They not only mar the smoothness of one's skin but can also lead to irritation and infections.
-Yet, the good news is, with proper understanding and care, they can be prevented and treated effectively.
+Yet, the good news is, that with proper understanding and care, they can be prevented and treated effectively.
 This article aims to guide you through the very nature of ingrown hairs, their causes, and a host of prevention and remediation techniques.

 The Basic Anatomy of Hair and Skin